aldaris/opensso/qatest/README.txt

 2.5.3 qatest.realm=<the realm to execute the tests for>
 2.5.4 qatest.log.level=<the log level used by framework to log debug> 2.5.5 com.iplanet.am.service.password=<superuser password>
+2.5.5 com.iplanet.am.defaultOrg=<default root orqanization dn>
 statements)
-2.5.5 All the properties marked with value as @COPY_FROM_CONFIG@, have their values picked from the configuration AMConfig.properties
+2.5.6 All the properties marked with value as @COPY_FROM_CONFIG@, have their values picked from the configuration AMConfig.properties

 2.6 Properties required exclusively by any test modules are defined in their